NEET/JEE Coaching Scholarship

 According to Henry’s law:

-Solubility of gas in a liquid decreases with increasing Henry’s law constant.
+The solubility of a gas in a liquid decreases with increasing Henry’s law constant.

 Question:41